Company Interview Guide

 A query scanning a 5 TB table takes 20 minutes.
 Without adding indexes (Snowflake has none), how do you improve performance?

 Check clustering keys against WHERE clause columns.
 Use SYSTEM$CLUSTERING_INFORMATION to assess clustering quality.
 Consider adding a clustering key on high-cardinality filter columns.
-Discuss micro-partition pruning, result caching, and warehouse sizing.
+Discuss micro-partition pruning, result caching, warehouse sizing, and the tradeoff between clustering maintenance cost and query speedup.

 SQL